mollyincali/salaries-and-standards/README.md

 **Topic:**
 2019 statewide testing results and teacher salary for California

-**High-level description:**
+**Questions to explore:**
-- Explore statewide testing results from 2019 for students in grades 3 - 11 and teacher salary in California.
-Does a higher teacher salary increase the percentage of students who are able to met or exceed standards?
-Do counties with higher salary have higher test scores?
+- Do districts with higher salary have higher test scores?
+- Which county in California has the highest average teacher salary?
+- Which county in California have the highest percentage of students meeting or exceeding standards?

 **Data sources:**
 - Three data sets were taken from California Department of Education